mercmobily/simpledblayer/README.md

 The attribute `positionBase` basically decides the domain in which the reordering will happen: only records where `personId` matches the moving record's `personId` will be affected by repositioning.

 This means that repositioning one of Tony's email address will not affect the order of Chiara's email address.

+Note that all elements in `positionBase` will need to be defined in the schema, and that they will be forced as `searchable` and `required`.

 # Indexing